luhn/pubsubclub/README.md

 to expand to [asyncio](https://docs.python.org/3/library/asyncio.html) just like Autobahn.

+PubSubClub also only works with Python 2.6 and 2.7 because Autobahn|Python 0.8.15 only supports Python 2.

 You can either manually define the nodes in your cluster, or use discover them using the [Consul](http://consul.io/).
 However, it should be easy to extend it to use your favorite service discovery should you desire to.